 I used several non-destructive techniques to help decipher the engraving.
 Many rubbing techniques can be harmful, but a wet sponge on thin foil works well and is harmless.
 The stone is rough here, but the 11-14-61 was unmistakable.

 In addition to photography with artificial lighting from various angles, I also used several image processing techniques to help read the engraving.
-As a result I have concluded the first line says Nour, the middle line possibly says Elias, and the last line reads 11-14-61.
+As a result I have concluded the first line says Nour, the middle line possibly says Elias or Bros, and the last line reads 11-14-61.